A Giambelli formula for classical $G/P$ spaces

 summed over all sequences of partitions $\underline{\la}=(\la^1,\ldots,\la^p)$ with $\la^1$ $k$-strict, where $k=n-d_p$.
 Here $\Ti_{\la^1}$ and $s_{\la^i}$ denote theta and Schur polynomials, respectively, and the coefficient $e^w_{\underline{\la}}$ is a nonnegative integer which counts the number of $p$-tuples of leaves of shape $\underline{\la}$ in the groves of the transition forest associated to $\dd$ and $w$.

 Let $\IG(n-k,2n)$ denote the Grassmannian parametrizing isotropic linear subspaces of $E$ of dimension $n-k$.
 The morphism which sends $E_\bull$ to $E_p$ realizes $\X(\dd)$ as a fiber bundle over $\IG(n-k,2n)$ with fiber equal to a type A partial flag variety.
 The mixed nature of the ingredients in formula (\ref{introgiam}) is in harmony with this fact.
 For the type A and orthogonal partial flag varieties, the Giambelli formulas and their underlying combinatorics and geometry are entirely analogous to (\ref{introgiam}).
 The definition of the transition forest differs slightly between the types, and the role of the theta polynomial is played by a Schur or an eta polynomial, respectively.

 Our proof of (\ref{introgiam}) and the corresponding formulas for degeneracy loci is mainly combinatorial.
 We work with the Schubert polynomials of Billey and Haiman \cite{BH}, and more generally with their double versions introduced by Ikeda, Mihalcea, and Naruse \cite{IMN}.
-These objects have many of the properties of the type A Schubert polynomials, which are crucial in order for us to obtain explicit positive expressions such as (\ref{introgiam}); however their connection with the geometry is less clear.
-This problem was addressed for the single Schubert polynomials in \cite{T2, T3} and in \cite{IMN} for their double counterparts.
+These objects have most of the combinatorial properties of the type A Schubert polynomials, which are crucial in order for us to obtain explicit positive expressions such as (\ref{introgiam}); however their connection with the geometry is less clear.
+This latter problem was recently addressed for the single Schubert polynomials in \cite{T2, T3} and in \cite{IMN} for their double counterparts.